wilfrantz/wilfrantz.github.io/_posts/2023-05-20-linux-system-hardening.md

 ## Reverse Proxy with Traefik

+A proxy server acts as an intermediary between a client (like your web browser) and another server.
+A reverse proxy also acts as an intermediary, but in a "reverse" way.
+It sits in front of one or more backend servers and receives requests from clients.

+It then forwards those requests to the appropriate backend server.
+The response from the backend server goes back to the reverse proxy, which then sends it to the client.

-Setting up a reverse proxy with Traefik for Linux hardening can significantly enhance your server's security by adding layers of protection and control.
+Setting up a reverse proxy with a tool like Traefik for Linux hardening can significantly enhance your server's security by adding layers of protection and control.

 **2. Installation and Configuration**